The answer to your question, yes, it tastes as good as it looks 👅👍😍👅.

 I hope you all are having a wonderful Monday!!!
 I had a pretty good day at work.
 My husband is deployed and I hadn’t heard from him in a while; I was starting to get preettttyy nervous and wonder what in the world was going on, but then I finally heard from him in one of my classes today.

 My students had to witness my little happy/relieved dance, but let’s be honest…they probably witness lots of things that aren’t totally normal.
-Buutttt it’s okay…normal is boring right?
-Right?!?!?
+Buutttt it’s okay…normal is boring…right?
 We’re going to go with yes.

 Have an amazing week!
 Make this soup!
-Stay warm if you are caught in the snow storm!
-Stay warm by making this soup!
+Stay warm by making this soup if you are caught in the snow storm!
 If you aren’t caught in the snow storm, make this soup anyway!
-Exclamation mark overload!

 - 1 onion, diced